AequilibraE/aequilibrae/docs/source/usageexamples.rst

 This usage is really advanced, and very rarely not-necessary.
 Make sure to know what you are doing before going down this route

+.. _example_usage_distribution:

 Trip distribution
 -----------------

 The support for trip distribution in AequilibraE is not very comprehensive, mostly because of the loss of relevance that such type of model has suffered in the last decade.

 However, it is possible to calibrate and apply synthetic gravity models and to perform Iterative Proportional Fitting (IPF) with really high performance, which might be of use in many applications other than traditional distribution.

 ::